 Vianden – Most Popular Day trip from Luxembourg City

 You can reach Vianden Village via train or bus.
-It takes about 45 minutes one way, to arrive to the Village of Vianden from Luxembourg city.
+It takes about 45 minutes one way, to arrive in the Village of Vianden from Luxembourg city.

 Day trip to Metz – in the Lorrain Valley of France

-Luxembourg city to Metz drive is about an hour.
-There are trains available to take you to Metz (45 minute to an hour duration)
+Luxembourg City to Metz drive is about an hour.
+There are trains available to take you to Metz (45 minutes to an hour duration)

 Trier – Day trip from Luxembourg City